The critical conditions for success

 Tax Governance

-Key element is to agree who can decide what and when, establish the right level of control, inform responsible employees and conclude and report the level of ‘in control’:
+The key element is to agree on who can decide what and when, establish the right level of control, inform responsible employees, and conclude and report the level of ‘in control’:

-'Who can decide what and when' relates to the tax function objectives, the processes in scope and the required levels of control and inform those responsible for achieving these objectives, the process owners, about the tax policies signed off by senior management:
+'Who can decide what and when' relates to the tax function objectives, the processes in scope, and the required levels of control and informs those responsible for achieving these objectives, the process owners, about the tax policies signed off by senior management:

 • assign tasks and responsibilities